RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The service SID associated with the deployment.
+- `service_sid` - (Mandatory) The serverless service SID to associate the deployment with.
 Changing this forces a new resource to be created
-- `environment_sid` - (Mandatory) The Environment SID associated with the deployment.
+- `environment_sid` - (Mandatory) The serverless environment SID to associate the deployment with.
 Changing this forces a new resource to be created
-- `build_sid` - (Optional) The Build SID to be deployed to the environment.
+- `build_sid` - (Optional) The build SID to be deployed to the environment.
 Changing this forces a new resource to be created

 ## Attributes Reference